tomekjaworski/DanteCluster/README.md

 # Dante Automated Acceptance and Unit Testing Cluster

 OS version for the Controller: **Debian 9.8 (stretch)**
  * Netinstal ISO: [https://cdimage.debian.org/debian-cd/current/amd64/iso-cd/debian-9.8.0-amd64-netinst.iso](https://cdimage.debian.org/debian-cd/current/amd64/iso-cd/debian-9.8.0-amd64-netinst.iso).

-Hardware should have two network interfaces with the following assumption:
- * Interface **enp0s3** is connected to the main network (outer layer).
- * Interface **enp0s8** is connected to the node machines (inner layer).

-Bare in mind that those two names are used in configuration files and if differ - should be normalized before the installation begins.
+Hardware:
+ * At least two network controllers attacged (in my case both are Ethernets).

 ### Debian Installation Process

-The following steps are prepared based on Virtual Box simulation for netinst ISO file (above).
-But there is no reason why a real hardware installation would behave any differently.
+The following steps are prepared based on Virtual Box simulation for netinst ISO file (above) and tested on real hardware.
 As a result you will have a cleanly installed OS.

 1. Boot the netinstaller from downloaded image.
 1. Select *Install*.